syncfusion-content/javascript-docs/js/api/ejmListView.md

-Specifies whether to prevent skewing behaviour in windows mode.
+Specifies whether to prevent skewing behavior in windows mode.